-The Chinese Medicine Board of Australia (the Board) has established an Accreditation Committee to undertake and exercise a number of accreditation functions under the Health Practitioner Regulation National Law Act 2009 (the National Law), as in force in each State and Territory.
+The Chinese Medicine Board of Australia (the National Board) has established the Chinese Medicine Accreditation Committee (the Accreditation Committee) to exercise a number of accreditation functions under the Health Practitioner Regulation National Law as in force in each state and territory (the National Law).

 Approved Programs of Study

 The list below contains the details of programs of study approved by the National Board:

 Qualifications for general registration, considered adequate programs of study, under the grandparenting provisions of the National Law

 - Application information for education providers is being finalised.
 If you need a copy, please email the Accreditation Unit.